dos1/flow3r-firmware/docs/badge/assembly.rst

 4. A blue battery
 5. A metal battery cover
 6. Two speakers
-7. A bag containg: 6 M3 screws, 6 plastic feet, an adhesive sheet, an allen (imbus) wrench, sandpaper
+7. A bag containing: 6 M3 screws, 6 plastic feet, an adhesive sheet, an Allen wrench (Inbus), sandpaper
 8. A lanyard
 9. An instruction booklet
 10. A 3.5 mm aux cable (to be used for badgelink/badgenet)